MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-overview.md

 * [Saving user data](bot-builder-nodejs-save-user-data.md)

-If you encounter problems or have suggestions regarding the Bot Builder SDK for Node.js, see [Support](../bot-service-resources-links-help.md) for a list of available resources.
+If you encounter problems or have suggestions regarding the Bot Framework SDK for Node.js, see [Support](../bot-service-resources-links-help.md) for a list of available resources.